carnager/rofi-pass/README.md

 ## FAQ

-* rofi pass prints garbage instead of my actual passes ** Make sure to run `setxkbmap <language> <variant>` at the start of your Xorg session.
+* rofi pass prints garbage instead of my actual passes <br>
+** Make sure to run `setxkbmap <language> <variant>` at the start of your Xorg session.

 ## Alternative

 jreinert has written the roughly compatible tool [autopass](https://github.com/jreinert/autopass).
 It has less features, but definately saner code.
-Also he provided a nice little script called `passed` to change your fieldnames. [link](https://github.com/jreinert/passed)
+Also he provided a nice little script called `passed` to change your fieldnames. [link](https://github.com/jreinert/passed) And finally it ships with a script "pass2csv.py", which can export your pass store to csv format.